derhnyel/getmusic/README.md

 <p align="center"><img width="200" src="https://github.com/derhnyel/getmusic/blob/build-engine/assets/logo.jpg?raw=true" alt="logo">
 </p>
 <hr>
-Getmusic is a package that gives you access to a Whole variety of Music from your favourite artists.
-It lets you query popular music download sites and scrape for song and album titles, download links to albums and tracks and albums/tracks details.
+Getmusic is a package that gives you access to a variety of music from your favourite artists.
+It lets you query popular music download sites and scrape for artists, songs and albums titles, download links to albums and tracks and albums/tracks details.
 <hr>

 ## Supported Engines